sahilnaik1/COVID_Room_Traffic_Monitor/README.md

 ### Schematic
 ![Schematic](images/schematic.jpg)

+To build the circuit, follow [this guide](http://howtomechatronics.com/projects/arduino-radar-project/) that the project was based on.

 ## Usage

 Load the Arduino code into an Arduino UNO.
 Immediately after the code is loaded, run the Python script.